 Her paternal grandparents were George Dewsnap, b.
 Aug.
 1783 in Woodstock, Oxfordshire, England, d.
 Oct 1837, and Mary Ann Pates, b.
 Aug 1791 in Bicestor, Oxford, England.
 They immigrated to the United States around 1832.
 They had a total of nine children.
 Susanna's great grandparents would be Joseph Dewsnap, b. abt 1740 , d.
 Aug 1812 in Woodstock, Oxfordshire, England, and Ann Du-Bois.
 Susanna's great-great-grand parents would be John Dewsnap, b Dec 1717 in Crosse Cliffe, Derbyshire, England, d.
 May 1777 in Glossup, Derbyshire, England, and Martha Morly.
 Susanna's great-great-great grandparents would be Robert Dewsnap of Derbyshire, England, d.
 1773, and Mary Dearnelly.

-Libreville Gabon Africa Baraka Mission is located in present day downtown Libreville, near the ocean.
+Susanna became a missionary and traveled to Africa where she died as a result of "African Fever" in Libreville Gabon Africa.
+She served at the Baraka Mission - located in present day downtown Libreville, near the ocean.
 Kangwe Mission was several day's boat journey away.
 One had to travel south along the coast, and enter the Ogowe River.
 If you look at a current map of Gabon, this is now Lambarene.
 This mission later became the site of Schweitzer Hospital.
 Missionaries had the habit of referring to Baraka station as 'Gaboon' because of the Gaboon River.